Develop x-ray vision

 There are often lots of hazards to look for on the road; many of these hazards can be difficult to see because obstacles block your view.

-Before applying it to driving, practice what it feels like to use X-ray vision:
+Before applying it to driving, practise what it feels like to use x-ray vision:

 - Hold your hand up in front of your face, with your fingers spread apart, and study it closely.
 Without moving your head, look through your fingers and hand to the view behind.
 Notice how you can see right through the obstacle (your hand) and how aware you become of what’s behind it.

 - Now, go back to studying your hand.
 This time, to see more, move your head and eyes around it, under it, and over it.

 In the car